n8n-io/n8n-docs/docs/courses/level-one/chapter-1.md

 ## Getting started

 First of all, you need to get n8n.
-There are different [ways to set up n8n](/hosting/options/){:target="_blank"}, choose the option that best suits your skills and needs.
+There are different [ways to set up n8n](/hosting/options/){:target="_blank" .external}, choose the option that best suits your skills and needs.

 !!! warning "n8n version"